Documentation

 Automatic updates

-The feddi CLI checks /releases/latest/manifest.json once a day at startup and silently upgrades itself when a newer build is available.
+The feddi CLI checks /releases/latest/manifest.json once an hour at startup and silently upgrades itself when a newer build is available.
 The check fetches a small JSON (a few hundred bytes), verifies the new tarball's SHA-256 against the manifest before any filesystem write, and swaps the binary atomically.
 A one-line confirmation is printed to stderr after a successful update.
 A failed check (network timeout, checksum mismatch, missing write permission) never aborts the command you ran.

 To opt out explicitly: